ACE: Academic Connections for Engagement

 Enhancing the academic integration of first-year students.

 The transition to college life can be stressful, but Emmanuel offers many resources for first-year students to help you navigate new situations and thrive in your new community.
-The ACE: Academic Connections for Engagement seminar positions you to succeed academically during your first year and beyond at Emmanuel.
-The seminar offers necessary information and tools for a successful beginning to your college experience and provides an opportunity to reflect on your goals over the coming years.
-The seminar meets for five weeks and is required for all first-year students.
-Each week, individual seminars are directed by Emmanuel faculty and staff serving as ACE instructors, as well as College offices such as Counseling Services, Academic Technology, the Career Center and the Academic Resource Center.
+The ACE: Academic Connections for Engagement seminar positions you to transition academically during your first year and beyond.
+The seminar meets for six weeks and is required for all first-year students.
+Each week, individual seminars are directed by Emmanuel faculty and staff serving as ACE instructors, and supported by upper class students serving as ACE guides.
 These seminars are unified by the common themes of community, connection/belonging and purpose.

-The major goal of this program is to increase academic success by enhancing the academic integration of first-year students.
+The goal of this program is to increase student success by enhancing the integration of first-year students into the Emmanuel community.
 Supporting this goal are the following objectives:

-- Introducing students to the intellectual and practical value of the liberal arts and sciences in today's world
+- Introducing students to the value of the liberal arts and sciences in today's world

-- Providing each student with a link to a faculty or staff member, along with an ACE Guide
+- Providing each student with a connection to a faculty or staff member and an upper class student

-- Enhancing the sense of community and belonging among first year students
+- Enhancing the sense of community, belonging, and personal responisbility among first year students

 Sample ACE Schedule: